 Contact Us

 In 95% of cases, tubal ligation is an effective permanent form of birth control.
 Before deciding if this procedure is the best fit for you, it’s important to consider all the possibilities and know your options.
-If you think tubal ligation might be the right permanent birth control option for you, we invite you to call us at 770.720.7733 or request an appointment online with one of our board-certified obstetricians.
+If you think tubal ligation might be the right permanent birth control option for you, we invite you to call us at 770.720.7733 or schedule an appointment online with one of our board-certified obstetricians.